Skip to Main Content

 The rare books collection at Brandeis includes incunabula (books printed before 1501) as well as a large number of first and critical editions, fine press publications, and early printings on subjects including American and European Christianity, classical studies, early exploration, English and American history and literature, English and French law and politics, Hebraic and Judaic studies, the history of science, Shakespeare, and Leonardo da Vinci.
 Rare book collections of note include the Baldwin Shakespeare collection; the Bern Dibner collection on the history of science; the Henry and Hannah Hofheimer collection of fine press publications; the Perry Miller collection on early American Christianity; the McKew Parr collection on Magellan and the Age of Discovery; and the Maurice and Badona Spertus collection of Hebraica and Judaica.

-To find rare books in OneSearch, you can search by subject, title, or date.
-The Special Collections department also has some uncataloged collections; please contact us for more information if you are looking for works on a particular subject or from a specific time period.
+To find rare books in OneSearch, you can search by subject, title, or date, and narrow to Archives and Special Collections (see below).
+If you would like to see our entire cataloged holdings, put a "?" in the search bar; when the results come in, you can narrow down by time period, language, subject and more using the left side facets.
+The Special Collections department also has uncataloged books, so please contact us for more information if you are looking for works on a particular subject or from a specific time period.

 Many rare books from Brandeis Special Collections have been digitized and are available on the Internet Archive (to see all books contributed by Brandeis, try this link).
 You can also search for them via the Internet Archive Advanced Search screen.
 Under "Custom Field," type "Contributor" and type "Brandeis University" (without the quotation marks).
 You will see a list of full-text digitized books from the Brandeis University Libraries, and you can sort and refine your results.